kevinstl-org/apiease-docs/docs/docs/requests/calling-requests-remotely.md

 **Step 1**: Create an API Key

-Navigate to the Settings page in the APIEase admin.Click Generate API Key.Copy and store the key securely.
+1. Navigate to the Settings page in the APIEase admin.
+2. Click **Generate API Key**.
+3. Copy and store the key securely.
 You will use this key to authenticate your external calls.

 **Step 2**: Make the Remote Call